-Richard Brunette is a partner in the Finance and Bankruptcy Practice Group in the Los Angeles office of Sheppard Mullin.
+Richard Brunette is of counsel in the Finance and Bankruptcy Practice Group in the Los Angeles office of Sheppard Mullin.

 Areas of Practice